 ~ Karen McGrane

-They include the countries which didn’t have that many smartphones a few years ago, but are now ruthlessly moving forward.
+They include the countries that didn’t have that many smartphones a few years ago, but are now ruthlessly moving forward.

 ~ Karen McGrane